fogoplayer/lds-youth-react/README.md

 Rewriting the application as a Single Page Application (SPA) will speed up future development in several ways.
 Currently, I am leaning towards React, but if a third-party contributor would rather use a different framework, they are of course free to do so.

-##### Offline Support (Awaiting Development)

-Add Service Workers to make the website accessible offline.
-A service worker file exists, but a configuration page to decide what to download, and the accompanying code, still needs to be written.

 ##### Improve Data Storage (Research)

 I would like to switch our data storage to Firebase, which will allow both cross-device sync and offline caching.